 How are sites selected?

 NewsTrain staff and APME board members examine the applications from host committees.
-They are looking for enthusiastic host committee members who will aggressively market the workshop to members of their organizations and others.
+They are looking for enthusiastic host committee members who will aggressively market the workshop to members of their organizations and others to achieve attendance of 100.
 They are also looking for geographic diversity in the sites.

 How far out does planning begin?